paulwarren/nzde/dict/B/README.md

 n.
 Constr usu. the bay occas. cap. used locally to refer to the best known `bays' in various districts, those with widest currency including:

+n. mate, friend
+> Glennis Moriarty (j.moriarty@xtra.co.nz; ph.
+(06)8626-368) says probably from "boy" and used regularly by East Coast students when talking to each other, as in "Come here, bay".

 <b>3</b> n.

 <b>4</b> n.